-- Get the Burn tool. - In the Tool Options, set the Range to Shadows, the Size to 80 px, and the Exposure to 14%.
-Protect Tones is checked by default, but this settings doesn't matter in this case, because we are working on a greyscale image. - On the document, click and drag over the black areas of the leaf to expand the darker areas.
+- Get the Burn tool. - In the Tool Options, set the Range to Shadows, the Size to 80 px, and the Exposure to 14%. - On the document, click and drag over the black areas of the leaf to expand the darker areas.
 You can also add black to other areas if you like.
 Remember that we want to have four different tones to clip our papers to. - Press Ctrl 0 (Mac: Cmd 0) to fit the document to the screen. - In the Layers panel, click on the Visibility icon of the Posterize 1 adjustment layer to hide it.
 And don't worry if your leaf looks funny! - With the Dodge and Burn layer active, press Ctrl J (Mac: Cmd J) to duplicate it. - Double-click on the name of the duplicate layer and rename it Modified.
 Press Enter/Return to commit the change. - Click on the Visibility icons of the Dodge and Burn and Black and white layers to hide them.